A-3PO: Accelerating Asynchronous LLM Training with Staleness-aware Proximal Policy Approximation: Experiments

-Finally, Figure~\ref{fig:clipped_tokens} reveals that the recomputing method clips significantly more tokens (mean: 194.5 vs 31.6), indicating it triggers trust region constraints more than our approximation method.
-The loglinear method's lower clipping percentage suggests smoother, more stable policy updates that naturally stay within trust region bounds.
+Finally, Fig.~\ref{fig:clipped_tokens} compares the number of clipped tokens across all three methods.
+The recomputing and sync methods clip significantly more tokens than the loglinear method (A-3PO), indicating they trigger trust region constraints more frequently.
+The loglinear method shows least clipping behavior, suggesting smoother, more stable policy updates that naturally stay within trust region bounds, indicating higher sample-efficiency.